Thames Valley 2017Read more about Thames Valley 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-My overall assessment of Thames Valley’s performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of Thames Valley’s performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.

 How effective is the force at keeping people safe and reducing crime?